maxpilotto/krand/.github/readme.md

 ## Pickers

-You can pick a single value or a list of values from a List/Array by using the `Pick` class or the provided extension methods
+You can pick a single value or a list of values from a List/Array by using the `Pick` class or the Kotlin extension methods

 ```kotlin
 val items = listOf("Dog", "Cat", "Goat", "Fox")